quantumgrape/quantumgrape.github.io/_posts/2021-05-20-dithered-pcb-art.md

 categories: projects mechanical-keyboard pcb
 ---

-When I decided to make an alternative design for the bottom of the [KBIC65]() I eventually settled on trying my hand at a dithered image.
+When I decided to make an alternative design for the bottom of the [KBIC65](https://karlb.xyz/kbic65/) I eventually settled on trying my hand at creating a [dithered image]() for my bottom PCB.
 This was a little trickier than I expected to get looking like I wanted but I really like the end result.
 When researching how to do it I had a hard time finding a good tutorial so I thought it might be worth sharing how I did it in the end, so you can produce something nice faster than me.
 The technique I use to scale and dither the image can be used for other types of engraving or printing, for example laser etching.

 The general workflow is as follows
 1. Pick an image and crop away whitespace you do not want
 1. Resize the image to correspond to the manufacturing resolution
 1. Use a dithering tool to create a dithered binary version of the image
-1. Use KiCad bitmap2component to create a footprint from the dithered image
+1. Use [KiCad](https://www.kicad.org/) bitmap2component to create a footprint from the dithered image
 1. Import footprint to your project
 1. Place it as mask or silkscreen
 1. Order PCB